-There are strict criteria for the SENDCo to permit the use of a word processor (on which the spelling and grammar check has been disabled) for Access Arrangements.

-In exceptional cases, students may qualify for a scribe.
-This is usually a word processor with spell check turned on.
-When the spell check is turned on, students will not be awarded any SPAG marks.
+The JCQ has strict criteria that must be adhered to by the SENDCo before permitting the use of a word processor (with spelling and grammar check disabled) for Access Arrangements.
+In exceptional cases, students may qualify for a scribe, which is usually a word processor with spell check enabled.
+However, when spell check is enabled, students will not be awarded any SPAG marks..